AhmedEl-hadad/AhmedEl-hadad/README.md

 ## 🎯 A Bit More About Me

-- 🔭 I’m currently building **Salla Merchants** — a merchant dashboard for an e-commerce platform
+- 🔭 I’m currently building **Chatify (Chat APP)** — a Real-time chat using React + Firebase
 - 🌱 Learning & mastering **TypeScript** for stronger typing, better code quality
 - 🤝 Always open to collaborating on React, front-end, or full-stack side projects
 - ⚡ Fun Fact: I started writing code before I had a beard… still waiting on that beard 🧔🏻

 ---